Brighton Diggins: South Melbourne

 In 1932, during the Great Depression, Diggins moved to Victoria to play for the South Melbourne Football Club in the VFL.

 Diggins was one of several Subiaco players who joined South Melbourne in the early 1930s, including Johnny Leonard (who was coaching), Bill Faul and John Bowe, with the promise of immediate, long-term, secure, paid employment outside of football within the (137 store) grocery empire of the South Melbourne president, South Melbourne Lord Mayor, and Member of the Victorian Legislative Council, Archie Crofts.

 The influx of players from interstate became known as South Melbourne's "Foreign Legion", and helped South's on-field performance significantly.
-Diggins won one premiership with South Melbourne in 1933, and played there until 1937.
+Diggins won one premiership with South Melbourne in 1933, and played there until 1936.

+At the start of 1937, dissatisfied with his treatment at South Melbourne, Diggins sought and was refused a clearance to the Carlton Football Club.
+As the season began, Diggins stood out of football, declining to train or play for South Melbourne; he explored options to return to Western Australia and serve as coach – either playing-coach with a clearance, or non-playing coach without – for several WANFL sides, before returning to Victoria and again unsuccessfully seeking clearance to Carlton.
+Eventually, Diggins stood out of football for the entire season over the dispute.

 Carlton

-Having been denied the opportunity to coach at South Melbourne, Diggins reluctantly moved to the Carlton Football Club in 1938, and was appointed captain-coach — he had been denied a transfer to Carlton a year earlier.
+At the start of 1938, Carlton and South Melbourne finally came to an agreement and Diggins was cleared to Carlton.
+He was immediately appointed captain-coach, and flourished, leading the team to the 1938 premiership.
+His leadership and coaching style, and in particular, new and innovative training programs he set up for the players, were seen as critical to the club's 1938 success; and he became a highly regarded tactician, with several of his timely positional moves seen as pivotal to Carlton's upset win in the 1938 grand final.

-He flourished at Carlton.
-In his first season, he led the team to the 1938 premiership.
-He played two more seasons with Carlton, He played his last senior game in round four (18 May 1940) against Melbourne, when he suffered a serious injury to a knuckle.
+Diggins had announced his retirement prior to the 1938 grand final, but was later convinced to play on.
+He played two more seasons with Carlton, playing his last senior game in round 4, 1940 against Melbourne, when he suffered a serious injury to a knuckle.
 Due to that injury, and number of illnesses, he did not play for Carlton again that year, on medical advice; however he did continue as non-playing coach until the end of the 1940 season (round 18: 31 August 1940).